 ACCESSORY USE.
 A use conducted on the same lot as the primary use of the structure to which it is related; a use that is clearly incidental to, and customarily found in connection with, such primary use.
 ALLEY.
 A right-of-way dedicated to public use which gives a secondary means of vehicular access to the back or side of properties otherwise abutting a street.

 ALTERATION.
-Any change, addition or modification in construction, occupancy, or use.
+Any change, addition or modification in or to construction, structure, occupancy, or use.

 APARTMENT.
 A room or suite of rooms that include kitchen facilities in an apartment building/complex intended or designed for use as a residence.

 APARTMENT BUILDING/COMPLEX.
-A residential building designed or used for three (3) or more dwelling units.
+A residential building designed or used for three (3) or more dwelling units which does not include condo, or townhouse.

-APPROVED: Acceptable as determined to be in conformance with appropriate Recreational Vehicle Park or Campground standards of the state of Wyoming and the provisions of this Chapter.

 AUTOMOTIVE REPAIR SHOP.
-An establishment primarily engaged in the repair or maintenance of motor vehicles, trailers, and similar large mechanical equipment, including brake, muffler, tire repair and change, lubrication, tune-ups, transmission work, paint, body and fender, and major engine and engine part overhaul, which is conducted within a completely enclosed building.
+A commercial establishment primarily engaged in the repair or maintenance of motor vehicles, trailers, and similar large mechanical equipment, including brake, muffler, tire repair and change, lubrication, tune-ups, transmission work, paint, body and fender, and major engine and engine part overhaul, which is conducted within a completely enclosed building.

 BED AND BREAKFAST.
-A service of providing lodging with a meal in exchange for payment and is located in a residential dwelling in either the business or residential zone.
+A service of providing lodging with a meal and lodging in exchange for payment and is located in a residential dwelling in either the business or residential zone.

 BOARDING HOUSE OR ROOMING HOUSE.
 A building other than a hotel, inn, motel, apartment building/complex, café, or restaurant where, for compensation, directly or indirectly, lodging and/or meals are provided for three (3) or more boarders, renters, and/or roomers excluding the occupant's immediate family.

-BOARD OF ADJUSTMENT (BOA).
-The officially appointed Board of Adjustment of Dayton, Wyoming Established by Wyoming Statute and Town Ordinance.

 BUILDING.
 A structure built for the support, shelter or enclosure of persons, animals, personal property or substances of any kind.

 BUILDING COVERAGE.
 Any area of a portion of a lot which is covered by all buildings on that lot.